-Line 7 - Enter your share of the total credit for investments in manufacturing and production, retail enterprise, waste treatment, pollution control property, and EIC and historic barn rehabilitation credits from S corporations.
+Line 7 - Enter your share of the total credit for investments in manufacturing and production, waste treatment, pollution control property, and EIC credits from S corporations.
 This information should be provided to you by your S corporation(s).

 Fiduciaries who are receiving a flow-through credit from an S corporation, include the line 7 amount on the Total line of Part 5, column C.